sgraden/vpc/beta-faq.md

 ## How does VRF affect my other networking capabilities and my subnets?

-Caveats for VLANS and VRF:
+Caveats for VLANs and VRF:

 * Inter-account VLAN spanning is not allowed in the VRF environment.
 * IPSec VPN service is limited.